 The trivet is made with two different cutting techniques.
 First, you'll create the decorative pattern and lettering using a V-carving cut and a 90 degree V-bit.
-The second operation is a profile cut that creates the round shape of the trivet in the same way that you made the cutting board, using a 1⁄4" straight bit, a waste board, and utilizing tabs to keep the project from moving.
+The second operation is a profile cut that creates the round shape of the trivet in the same way that you made the cutting board, using a 1/4" straight bit, a waste board, and utilizing tabs to keep the project from moving.
 When different router bits or types of cuts are used for a project, a separate cutting file is required for each.

-Get started by downloading the project cutting files from Next-Wave.com: Trivet Vcarve HD.tap and Trivet Profile HD.tap.
-Copy the files onto a USB flash drive.
+Get started by downloading the project cutting files from NextWaveCNC.com/cncprojectplans.
+Copy the TAP files onto a USB flash drive.